 Running From the Hip: Hip Flexor Stretches More Flexibility & Extension

 Running is tough work: You need muscle power, strength, endurance, and stabilization – especially if you’re pursuing long distance or marathon running.
 And arguably, the hip is the most important joint for running.
 Approximately 10% of runners experience back or hip pain.
+Though the hip and hip flexors are important, so are the other parts of the leg.
+Healthy hamstrings are essential for runners of all ages, so pay attention to them, too.

 In this article, we’ll dive into preventive measures and the best hip stretches for runners.
 First, though, let’s take a look at what’s happening at the hip joint during the running movement.